Hannes F. Wagner

 Hannes F. Wagner is a German economist and finance academic.
 He is Full Professor of Finance at Bocconi University in Milan, Italy, and serves as Visiting Faculty at the National University of Singapore Business School (2025-2026).
 He is a Research Member of the European Corporate Governance Institute and a Fellow of the Innocenzo Gasparini Institute for Economic Research.

 Wagner's research focuses on institutional investors, shareholder activism, corporate governance, and corporate social responsibility.
 His work has been published in leading finance journals including the Journal of Finance, Review of Financial Studies, and Journal of Financial Economics.

 Education

-Wagner received his Bachelor and Master degrees in Business Economics from Ludwig Maximilian University of Munich.
+Wagner received his Bachelor and Master degrees in Business Economics from LMU Munich.
 He completed his PhD in Finance at the same institution in 2005, graduating summa cum laude.
 During his doctoral studies, he was a Visiting Doctoral Student at the University of Oxford's Saïd Business School.

 Career

 Wagner joined Bocconi University in 2007 as Assistant Professor of Finance, was promoted to Associate Professor with tenure in 2013, and to Full Professor in November 2025.
 He has been a Fellow of the Innocenzo Gasparini Institute for Economic Research since 2009 and a Research Member of European Corporate Governance Institute since 2018.
 Starting in 2026, he will serve as Program Director for Bocconi's Master of Science in Finance – "Global Experience" program.

 Prior to Bocconi, he held postdoctoral positions at the University of Oxford (2005-2006) and London Business School (2006-2007).